 Here’s something we bet you didn’t know you needed.
 A projector that you can literally throw in your pocket, pop out, and project a 60-inch image anywhere you are.
 Excuse us while we whip out our credit cards….
 But seriously.
 Camping, sleepovers, library study sessions, business presentations, Netflix and chill nights, movies in the backyard—feel free to use your imagination with this super compact projector.
 It includes a rechargeable two-hour battery, Digital Light Processing, HDMI and micro USB ports, an onboard speaker and a headphone jack, and even a convenient tripod stand and carrying case.
 Fair warning: at only 4 ½ oz., it’s so lightweight you might forget it’s even there.

 Justice!
 Equality!
 Finally, the at-home big-screen experience is available to princes and paupers alike! #firstworldproblems.
-Cheaper than that pair of Nikes you’ve had your eye on, this 1200-lumens projector displays clear, rich images and boats a LED lamp life of 30,000 hours.
+Cheaper than that pair of Nikes you’ve had your eye on, this projector displays clear, rich images and boats a LED lamp life of 30,000 hours.
 While the picture quality might not change your life, it’s accurate and bright and perfect for personal use and home theaters.
-The built-in speaker is even decent, which we don’t normally see with budget projectors.
+It has a headphone and speaker port to hook up your external speakers.
 Your bank account says thank you!

-While we’re still looking at budget projectors, the RAGU RG-01 is the most expensive on our list and, naturally, you get what you pay for.
-We’re looking at a higher native resolution of 1280 x 768 (supports 1080p), a brighter display of 2800 lumens, 1.67 million displayable colors, a convenient lens cap, and an upgraded speaker.
+While we’re still looking at budget projectors, the Tangcision 3300 LUX LED Projector is the most expensive on our list and, naturally, you get what you pay for.
+We’re looking at a higher native resolution of 1280 x 768 (supports 1080p), a brighter display of 3300 lumens, 1.67 million displayable colors, a convenient lens cap, and an upgraded dual stereo speaker.
 It can also be front- or rear-projected, or even ceiling mounted.
 Our fav thing about this projector is that it functions great with ambient lighting.
 Of course, like any projector, the best picture is achieved in total darkness, but this at least gives you the option of watching the game without shutting all the blinds like a hermit.